Jeremy Bokila: International career

 Bokila has Congolese and Dutch citizenship but chose to represent the Democratic Republic of the Congo at senior level.
 Bokila made his national team debut against Burkina Faso on 14 November 2012.

 At the 2015 Africa Cup of Nations, Bokila scored an equalising goal in a 1–1 draw with Tunisia to ensure that DR Congo qualified for the knockout stage.
 In the quarter-finals, he also levelled the scores in a 4–2 win against Congo in which DR Congo came back from 2–0 down.

 Personal life

 Bokila was born in a footballing family.
 His father Ndingi Bokila Mandjombolo was known in the eighties as "the pearl of Harelbeke", being a valuable player and top scorer three times in a row at Belgian club K.R.C.
 Harelbeke, between 1980 and 1982.

 His sister Esther and brothers Noé and Wim are also footballers, while Jeremy's older brother Paldy played for TOP Oss among other teams before giving up professional football and emigrating to Italy.
-His sister Aurelia is not a footballer.
-Neither is his mother Marie Veronique.